gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-provider/support.md

+---
+title: Support
+order: 10
+---

-# On Init
+# Support

-> Send order object with payment details updated
+> Contact support

 ## Overview

-> The BPP will send the draft order with the payment and fulfilment terms to the
+> The BAP will send the id of an entity for which support is required from the
-> BAP.
+> BPP.

 ## Request

 ### URL

-> /on_init
+> /support

 ### Method